 This story appeared in PRC’s Preservation in Print magazine.
 Interested in getting more preservation stories like this delivered to your door?
 Become a member of the PRC for a subscription!

-A nonprofit focused on water and drainage solutions for New Orleans is proposing a new stormwater fee on all properties to raise revenue dedicated to “integrated water resource management.”
+The Water Collaborative, a nonprofit focused on water and drainage solutions for New Orleans, is proposing a new stormwater fee on all properties to raise revenue dedicated to “integrated water resource management.”
 The Water Collaborative’s new Water Justice Fund report includes 12 policy recommendations, including a proposed stormwater fee paid by all property owners, including tax-exempt property holders.

 Tax-exempt properties, such as buildings owned by religious or nonprofit organizations, cause New Orleans to lose $123 million in drainage funds, the Collaborative said.
 “Estimates suggest the City of New Orleans loses tens of millions of dollars in annual drainage funding due to tax exemptions but needs at least $54.5 million annually to adequately manage drainage,” the report said.